Does Geopolitical Risk Affect Acquisitions?

 Geopolitical risk (GPR) is strongly negatively associated with merger and acquisition activity.
-In support of the predictions of a real options channel, the negative effects of GPR are more pronounced when acquirers are financially constrained, in more complex deals, and when target firms have relatively more irreversible assets or operate in industries with lower competition.
-Additionally, during periods of high GPR, acquirers, become more cautious in the deals they conduct and experience higher announcement stock returns.
-Finally, deal premiums and target termination fees unanimously confirm the increased negotiation power of target firms around during periods of high geopolitical risk.
+In support of the predictions of a real options channel, the negative effect of GPR is more pronounced when target firms have relatively more irreversible assets, operate in industries with lower competition, and when acquirers are financially constrained.
+Additionally, during periods of high GPR, acquirers become more cautious experiencing higher stock abnormal returns.
+Finally, consistent with the interim risk mechanism, deals announced during high GPR periods exhibit shorter time to completion, higher takeover premiums, and lower likelihood of target termination fees, indicating increase in target firms’ negotiation power.

 Suggested Citation: Suggested Citation